Brief CV

 Honorary service to the community

-• Editorial Fellow (Physics) at SciPost, a community driven infrastructure for scientific publishing (March 2020-present).
+• Editorial Fellow (Physics) at SciPost, a community driven infrastructure for scientific publishing (March 2020-April 2024).

 • Member of the editorial board of Journal of Physics Materials (2020 to present).